Lotemn102/Text-Segmentation-From-Images/README.md

    - iterations (int): Number of dilation iterations that will be done on the image.
 Default value is set to 5.

-   - remove_lines (bool): Whether to remove lines from the text (i.e for notebook pages) or not.
-Default value is set to 'False'.

    - dilate (bool): Whether to dilate the text in the image or not.
         Default is set to 'True'.
 It is recommended to dilate the image for